b3n0y/ResolveDevDoc/docs/source/UI_elements_attrb.rst

 ..  topic:: Description

-	This attribute is used to
+	This attribute is used to allow Tab to go to next row, Shift+Tab to previous. (default=False)

-..  note:: Not yet tested
+..  code-block:: python

     ui.Tree({ 'ID':'my_tree', 'TabKeyNavigation': True })